planetarian/HailEngine/README.md

 Graupel was designed to be simple and flexible.
 I based it on languages like JSON, and removed some of the verbosity of such languages by simplifying basic object creation.

+The main purpose of designing Graupel was to be able to construct game scenes without having to modify the actual engine code.
+Instead, the engine code is limited to the components which define characteristics of game entities, and the systems which act on those components.
+Meanwhile, the actual game scenes are written in Graupel, outside of the game code itself, and the game engine parses and interprets the Graupel code and generates the entities with the defined characteristics.

+This allows the game development work to be divided into engine/component logic and actual scene logic, which in turn allows developers to focus purely on component logic while designers can build the game world without affecting the engine code at all.

+As a personal project, Hail/Graupel was designed with two purposes in mind:
+1) to familiarize myself with concepts of Entity System based game development, and
+2) to learn how language/expression parsers and execution engines are built.

 A component within an entity can contain multiple value setters:
 ```
 viewport {